sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.txt

 PaymentDateDue
     If this is a recurring payment, the date it is due PaymentAmount
-    The amount of the payment
+    The total amount of the payment
-PaymentGiftAid
+PaymentQuantity
+    (if quantities are enabled) The number of items the payment covers PaymentUnitPrice
+    (if quantities are enabled) The price per item PaymentGiftAid
     Yes or No if this payment is eligible for UK giftaid PaymentTax / PaymentVAT